 Some people are very visual and draw inspiration from beautiful images.
 Scenes and settings may have been created from certain photos.
 When you get stuck, it may help to go back to these pictures quickly and remind yourself of the magic they helped create within your story.

 Scrivener will import these photos and keep them accessible for you whenever you want to revisit.

 No Scrivener review would be complete without mention of the cork board - easily one of the most versatile and popular features.

 The cork board is a fun and useful feature that actually resembles a cork board in its appearance.
-The idea behind this feature is to imitate the old-fashioned method of storyboarding – where papers and note cards were stuck to a cork board and organized that way.
+The idea behind this feature is to imitate the old-fashioned method of storyboarding – where papers and index cards were stuck to a cork board and organized that way.